-NORC at the University of Chicago will evaluate a new CDC initiative to help urban communities prevent teen dating violence (TDV).
-On September 13th, 2011 Vice President Biden announced that the Centers for Disease Control and Prevention (CDC) awarded $7 million dollars in grants to four communities for five years (Baltimore, Ft.
-Lauderdale, Chicago, and Oakland/Hayward) for its new teen dating violence prevention initiative, Dating Matters™: Strategies to Promote Healthy Teen Relationships.
+NORC at the University of Chicago is evaluating a CDC initiative to help urban communities prevent teen dating violence (TDV).
+On September 13th, 2011, U.S. Vice President Joe Biden announced that the Centers for Disease Control and Prevention (CDC) awarded grants to four communities (Baltimore, Ft.
+Lauderdale, Chicago, and Oakland/Hayward) for its new teen dating violence prevention initiative, Dating Matters®: Strategies to Promote Healthy Teen Relationships.

-The evaluation will examine the effectiveness of the Dating Matters program in aiding local health departments in leading their communities in developing and implementing a comprehensive public health approach to prevent teen dating violence before it starts.
-The evaluation will use a clustered randomized control trial (RCT) design to assess intervention outcomes such as student knowledge and attitudes toward TDV, and behavioral measures (victimization and perpetration).
-Following a planning year, the project will collect data through four years of longitudinal student surveys, school administrative data on disciplinary incidents and school climate, parent/caregiver surveys, educator and interventionist surveys, program monitoring/fidelity data, student and implementer focus groups, cost data on program implementation, and community indicator data.
-The roll-out of the initiative in this five-year demonstration phase will help CDC evaluate the cost, feasibility, sustainability, and effectiveness of a comprehensive approach to prevent teen dating violence in four high-risk urban communities.
-CDC also seeks to build health departments’ capacity to become key agents for dating violence prevention programming though the implementation of the Dating Matters™ violence prevention strategies, which include school-based programs for middle school students, parent programs, educator training, a communications campaign, and policy change.
+CDC is seeking to build health departments’ capacity to become key agents for dating violence prevention programming though the implementation of the Dating Matters® violence prevention strategies, which include school-based programs for middle school students, parent programs, educator training, a communications campaign, and policy change.
+The evaluation examines the effectiveness of the Dating Matters® program — working with local health departments to lead their communities in implementing a comprehensive public health approach — to prevent teen dating violence before it starts.
+The evaluation is a clustered randomized control trial (RCT) design to assess intervention outcomes such as student knowledge and attitudes toward TDV, and behavioral measures (victimization and perpetration).
+NORC is collecting data through four years of longitudinal middle school student surveys, middle school administrative data on disciplinary incidents and school climate, parent/caregiver surveys, middle school educator and interventionist surveys, program monitoring/attendance/fidelity data, student and implementer focus groups, cost data on program implementation, and community indicator data.
+NORC is further collecting similar survey data on participating students beyond middle school and through high school, whether the students remain in high school or have dropped out of school.
+The project help CDC evaluate the cost, feasibility, sustainability, and effectiveness of a comprehensive approach to prevent teen dating violence in four high-risk urban communities.